There’s an argument in the fitness world that you can either choose to lose fat OR gain muscle.

 There is a simple answer and a slightly less simple answer when it comes to losing body fat.

 Eight words, and one or two of those could probably be thrown out.

 When your body needs more calories than the amount you are eating, you are in a “caloric deficit.”
-Your body doesn’t have enough calories to go around, so it’ll start breaking down parts of itself for energy requirements.
+Your body doesn’t have the calories it needs as fuel, so it’ll start breaking down parts of itself for its energy requirements.

 The hope is that your body will mostly pull from fat stores, though depending on how you are training it will also break down muscle too.

 Said again: when you are eating a caloric deficit, your body will pull from both its fat stores AND existing muscle for energy.

 From a physique and health standpoint, obviously we’d prefer that your body doesn’t break down muscle when in a caloric deficit, and instead really focuses on using fat stores instead.

 I make this point for a reason: your goal in fitness shouldn’t only be “weight loss,” despite the common vernacular used.

 The goal instead is to reduce body fat while also keeping the muscle you have (or even building more muscle).

 That leads to a better physique and a healthier body.

-By reducing your total fat on your body, OR increasing muscle mass, you’ll end up with a lower body fat percentage (it’s just a simple ratio of fat to everything else).
+By reducing the total fat on your body, OR increasing muscle mass, you’ll end up with a lower body fat percentage (it’s just a simple ratio of fat to everything else).

 And lower body fat percentages are where “toned arms” and “6-pack abs” hang out.

-We’ll talk about tips to keep and grow muscle while in a caloric deficit further down.
+We’ll discuss tips on keeping and growing your muscle while in a calorie deficit later in this guide.
 For now, remember you need fewer calories “in” compared to calories “out” for weight loss to occur, from either fat stores or muscle.

 You may be asking, “Steve, what’s easier to do?
 Burn more calories or consume less?”